mlhpdx/RadiusDictionariesLib/README.md

 # RADIUS Dictionaries Library for .Net Core

-Working with RADIUS attributes requires closing following open specifications as well as vendor-defined rules for encoding the content of authentication packets.
-Typically, software is written to used the so-called "RADIUS Dictionaries" as generic dictionary data structures.
+Working with RADIUS attributes requires closely following the RFCs as well as vendor-defined rules for encoding the content of AAA packets.
+Typically, software is written to use the so-called "RADIUS Dictionaries" as generic dictionary data structures.
 This library provides a different approach, with each attribute being a type that can be easily used with the pattern matching capabilities of C# 8 (switch expressions, for example).
 Perhaps not for everyone, but perhaps prefered by some.

 ## Usage

 Firstly, this package is distributed as a Nuget packages hosted here at github.
-I may clone it to nuget.org as well at a later date, but for now follow github's instructions to setup a new source.
+I may clone it to nuget.org as well at a later date, but for now follow [github's instructions](https://help.github.com/en/github/managing-packages-with-github-package-registry/configuring-nuget-for-use-with-github-package-registry) to setup a new source.

 Now, just add the package:
 ```